vinay1225-dot/new_pro/howto/elastic-cloud.md

 ## Cluster set up

 1. configure Index patterns in Kibana
-  - use json.time (timestamp of the log) rather than timestamp (when the log was received by the cluster)
+  - where possible, use json.time (timestamp of the log) rather than timestamp (when the log was received by the cluster)
+  - it's currently impossible to configure index patterns through api: https://github.com/elastic/kibana/issues/2310 and https://github.com/elastic/kibana/issues/3709

 ## Configure Storage Watermarks